wormhole-foundation/wormhole-scaffolding/CONTRIBUTING.md

 ### Solana

-We have put tgoether the Solana directory assuming a program structure similar to how `anchor init` creates your environment.
+We have put together the Solana directory assuming a program structure similar to how `anchor init` creates your environment.
 Because of this, all of these programs are written assuming the [Anchor] framework.
 Here are the
 subdirectories: